xihu2/Splunk/README.md

  	* add following line: 00 22 * * * movieAPITest_script.sh > run_results.log
  	*  save the file

-* or setup daily test shell script run in Fusion or any related script run tools
+* or setup daily test shell script CI run in Fusion or any related tools when there are any code chages checkin